Pernem taluka: Tourism

 This sub-district plays a major part in tourism of North Goa district.
 Famous places are Kerim or Querim Beach, Arambol Beach, Terekhol Fort, Mandrem beach, Ashwem Beach, Morjim Beach, Alorna Fort (near Alorna panchakroshi).

 Also near Mlpem on NH-17 there is the Shri Mulveer Temple.

 Casa de Hospides

 Also called the House of Hospitality (in English), this building was built by the Portuguese for the Visconde de Pernem (Viscount of Pernem).
 It was basically a Guest house for Europeans visiting the northern frontier of Goa.
-After the capture of Goa by India, the former caretakers of the house - the Deshprabhus, took ownership of the building and reside in it to this date.
+The Hindu Deshprabhus the only family from India family to receive a Viscountship in all of European nobility reside in it to this date.

 Settlements

 Cities

 Cities in the district include: Pernem City.
 Though it may not be large enough to be considered a city, it serves as the Sub-district's capital.